Jump to:

 Your test room conditions factor in the choice of chambers.
 Here are three things to consider.

-- Ambient Room Conditions: External to the test chamber, the ambient condition of the room where the test chamber will be used affects your testing.
+External to the test chamber, the ambient condition of the room where the test chamber will be used affects your testing.
 Test chambers create considerable heat, known as heat rejection, measured in BTUs, and with test cycling up and down the temperature spectrum, the test chambers themselves require good air circulation.
-Most units need 18-36 inches or more of clearance in all directions to work efficiently and to provide reliable data.
-Even more critical, test chambers should operate in rooms with an average ambient temperature of 23°C (70°F).
-The constant ambient room temperature will ensure that your test requirements only fluctuate when you want them to change.
-When the ambient temperature in the space where the test chamber is being used is continually fluctuating, the test chamber will have to work harder to reach and regulate its programmed setpoints.
-Work with your facilities manager to understand if the building's cooling and heating units will properly maintain adequate room temperature where the environmental test chamber will be in operation.
+Most units need 18-36 inches of clearance in all directions to work efficiently and provide reliable data.
+Even more critical, test chambers should operate in rooms with an average ambient temperature of 23°C (73.4°F).
+The constant ambient room temperature will ensure that your test requirements fluctuate when you want them to change.
+When the ambient temperature in the space where the test chamber is being used continually fluctuates, the test chamber will have to work harder to reach and regulate its programmed setpoints, which will affect the performance and reduce the lifespan of your equipment.
+The temperature and humidity range of assured performance is between 15°C (59°F) and 25°C (77°F) and 30-50% relative humidity.
+Work with your facilities manager to understand if the building's cooling and heating units will properly maintain adequate room temperature where the environmental test chamber will operate. -

-- Footprint: You can generalize the area an environmental test chamber uses into four categories: ovens, benchtops, floor, and walk-in models.
+You can generalize an environmental chamber's price into four categories: ovens, benchtops, floor, and walk-in models.
 Ovens take the least amount of mechanical space because they do not have refrigeration systems and run at a steady temperature.
-Cycling chambers contain extensive mechanical systems, housing refrigeration (and humidity) in addition to heating systems.
+Cycling chambers contain extensive mechanical systems, housing refrigeration (and humidity), in addition to heating systems.
 Let your available space control your footprint style; if you do not have floor space, can you live with a benchtop model using your desktop space?
 If you have minimal workspace that you can't give up, consider floor models or stackable benchtops on carts with casters for mobility.
 Look for where the machine and electrical packs are on a chamber: top, bottom, left, right, or rear.
 All of these choices will allow you to fit a test chamber into your space with easy access to the test chamber workspace.
 With these options available, let your laboratory space dictate the style chamber you get.
 Walk-in test chambers typically have panel walls that, while insulated, are highly susceptible to fluctuations due to surrounding temperature.
-However, heat rejection can be lowered significantly by placing machine packs outdoors and using water-cooled condensers.
+However, heat rejection can be lowered significantly by placing machine packs outdoors and using water-cooled condensers. -

-- Mobility: Before deciding which test chamber is right for you, consider where the unit will be located in your building.
+Before deciding which test chamber is right for you, consider where the unit will be located in your building.
 Will it be a shared unit, and need to move to different areas?
-Maybe your lab has a hub-and-spoke arrangement with the testing space centralized for all users.
-Be sure to include discussions with R&D, manufacturing, and operations to understand better the multiple perspectives with regards to performance and facility requirements.
+Maybe your lab has a hub-and-spoke arrangement with a centralized testing space for all users.
+Be sure to include discussions with R&D, manufacturing, and operations better to understand the multiple perspectives regarding performance and facility requirements.
+As previously stated, all our chambers need a max of 18-36 inches of clearance, so you need to account for that in your space, keeping in mind the optimal room conditions for your lab.

 How Cold Do You Need Your Chamber To Be?

 Across manufacturers, you will find two types of cooling systems: single-stage and cascade (two-stage) systems.
-A single-stage compressor refrigeration system typically supports temperatures as low as -40°C (-40°F) and conforms to many commercial and military standards for low-temperature tests.
-To operate with temperatures lower than -40°C, a cascade refrigeration system should be used.
-It can generally support temperatures as low as -75 to -80°C (-103 to -112°F).
-The low temperatures obtained with cascade systems occur when two separate, closed refrigerant circuits run concurrently, with each using a dedicated refrigerant.
-As the first stage brings temperatures to a designated low point, the second compressor kicks-in to get the first compressor's coolant down to a lower level.
+A single-stage compressor refrigeration system typically supports temperatures as low as -37 °C (- 34.6°F) and conforms to many commercial and military standards for low-temperature tests.
+A cascade refrigeration system should be used to operate with temperatures lower than -40°C. It can generally support temperatures as low as -70°C to -80°C (-94°F to -112°F).
+The low temperatures obtained with cascade systems occur when two separate, closed refrigerant circuits run concurrently, each using a dedicated refrigerant.
+As the first stage brings temperatures to a designated low point, the second compressor kicks in to get the first compressor's coolant down to a lower level.
 This process allows compressors to have a recovery period decreasing stress on the entire system.

 The design of the mechanical refrigeration system is critical to the performance you expect.
-Check to see that the compressor is a self-contained system; hermetically and semi-hermetically sealed compressors are virtually maintenance-free.
+Check that the compressor is self-contained; hermetically and semi-hermetically sealed compressors are virtually maintenance-free.
 Cooling systems may have a scroll compressor, primarily for smaller test chamber workspaces and small temperature ranges.
 Because scroll compressors do not have valves, they are significantly more efficient with precise cooling.
 Discus compressor technology has changed substantially in recent years, making them more efficient.
 They are still necessary to overcome active live loads and large workspaces.
 You will find scroll and Discus compressors used in single-stage and cascade cooling systems.
-It's essential to communicate your low and high temperatures requirements along with the length of time your test will soak at these high and low temperatures.
+It's essential to communicate your low and high-temperature requirements along with the length of time your test will soak at these high and low temperatures.
 Staying at the extremes on either side for extended amounts of time may change the cooling system configuration.

 Condenser Comparison |